- Strength standards are strength benchmarks for different exercises based on your body weight and sex.

 The downsides of strength standards, though, are that they can over- or underestimate your strength because most don’t factor in your anatomy or age.

 You can find many different strength standards online, but many of them are either based on self-reported data from random weightlifters or powerlifting records, both of which can be skewed due to various factors.

-Instead, I recommend you stick with the strength standards created by Lon Kilgore and first introduced by Mark Rippetoe in Starting Strength.
+Instead, I recommend you stick with the strength standards created by Tim Henriques or Mark Rippetoe.

 When deciding what exercise you want to improve the most, here’s what I recommend:

-- Focus on whatever exercise is your weakest (ranks lowest according to the strength standard charts).
+- Focus on whatever exercise is your weakest (ranks lowest according to the strength standards).

 - Focus on whatever exercise trains the muscle group you want to grow the most (bench press for chest, squats for quads, etc.)